Discrete-Event Controller Synthesis for Autonomous Systems with Deep-Learning Perception Components

-\paragraph{Dataset collection.} We obtained the dataset for the collision avoidance study using the 2D particle simulator \textit{Box2D} (\url{https://box2d.org/}).
-The robot and collider were circular particles with radius of 0.5 units.
-The robot was initialised at the origin with a heading of $\frac{\pi}{2}$ radians, however the robot only considers the local coordinate frame with itself as the reference, i.e. the initial heading is also 0 radians.
-The robot would travel in a straight line to the goal destination at coordinate (0,10) with a speed of 1 unit per second.
-The robot is considered to have successfully completed the journey if the robot is within the goal area which is defined as
+\textbf{Dataset.} The dataset for training the DNN and quantifying its uncertainty was obtained using the 2D particle simulator \textit{Box2D} (\url{https://box2d.org/}), with the robot and collider simulated by circular particles of 0.5-unit radius.
+We ran simulations with the robot starting at the origin $(0,0)$ with a heading of $\frac{\pi}{2}$ radians, and travelling in a straight line to a goal destination $(x_\mathit{goal}, y_\mathit{goal})$, with a speed of 1~unit/s.
+A journey was deemed completed when the robot reached a goal area defined by $(x_\mathit{goal}\pm \epsilon, y_\mathit{goal}\pm \epsilon) $ for a small $\epsilon>0$.
+The robot advanced with an angular velocity